Back to Insights

 Consequences for Misuse:

 Using AI inappropriately is an academic integrity issue.
-Consequences follow our academic honesty policy and depend on:
+Consequences follow our academic honesty policy and depend on whether you knew the rules, how you used AI, and whether this is a first or repeat issue.

 Questions?